Every picture or description is current as of the date shown. This page was last updated on 11/20/11 09:49 AM

 The rabbits for adoption are not "free".
 The adoption fee is $65 per single rabbit or $95 per bonded pair.
 You are not "paying for the rabbits", you are helping to reimburse the rescue for the cost of their spay or neuter surgery.
 (When we rescue a rabbit from the shelter, we pay $50 for the rabbit who is spayed or neutered before release.
 If we rescue a rabbit from a private person, the cost of the alteration usually comes out of the rescue's pocket.
 This cost can be over $150.)

 Rabbits we adopt from the kill shelter will cost you $65 per rabbit and $95 per bonded pair.
-We have paid $56 per rabbit, which included their alteration surgery.
-You will be paying $9 over "our" initial cost for rabbit, and costing us $17 if you adopt a bonded pair.
+In 2011, we paid $56 per rabbit, which included their alteration surgery.
+You will be paying $9 over "our" initial cost for rabbit.
+It costs us $17 if you adopt a bonded pair.
+A bonded pair costs us $112 to bail out of the shelter, but we charge you less to help make sure bonded pairs get homes.
 If you object to the extra $9 to help compensate for the premium food, bedding and toys your adoptee received while under our care, we can help direct you to the nearest animal control.
 There are more rabbits in the shelters than rescues can help so you would be doing a bunny a great service.
 These shelters do euthanize rabbits when space becomes limited.

 Bunnies do so much better with a friend!
 Please consider bringing two into your house!
 If there are several qualified applicants wanting to adopt the same rabbit, preference will be given to those adopters who want pairs.
 Looking for a friend for your rabbit?
 Before we will introduce them, all rabbits (yours and ours) must have been spayed or neutered for at least 1 month!
 Unaltered rabbits can be territorial due to hormones so the spaying or neutering is very important.
 Territorial rabbits can have serious fights!
 Please visit Altering Your Rabbit's Future and FAQ: Should I Get a Second Rabbit for more information.